Crossy147/scala-commons/docs/RPCFramework.md

 #### Internals

-For better understanding of what's going on in the raw-to-real translation, here's the simplified code of macro-generated `AsRawRPC[Services]` instance:
+For better understanding of what's going on in the raw-to-real translation, here's the simplified code of the macro-generated `AsRawRPC[Services]` instance:

 ```scala
 import SimpleRPCFramework._